TWM Prayer Letter – 12/9/20

 Hey Sisters and Brothers in Christ,

-I hope your day was blessed walking in the Lord.
-I had a really good day on campus Ivan, Ethan and Zandrix each prayed with me to receive Jesus today.
+I hope you had a blessed day walking with the Lord.
+I had a good day on campus and Brady, George and Tabitha Prayed to receive Jesus today.
+Thanks for your prayers.

 In Him,